Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 The Ravascletto-Zoncolan ski area delights skiers with marvelous views of natural scenery from the Dolomites to the Carnic Alps to the peaks of the Julian Alps.
 Even during seasons with poorer snowfall, artificial supply systems provide a completely satisfying sporting experience.
 There are more than 28 kilometers of ski slopes with numerous lifts.
 It is also possible to book a snowcat or snowshoe excursions in the company of specialized guides.

-Where to ski in Italy: in the mountains of the Bologna and Parma region
+13. Where to ski in Italy: in the mountains of Emilia Romagna

 Divided into two major areas each with its own strong cultural identity, Emilia Romagna is as interesting to discover for the visitor who loves hospitality and good food.
 But after enjoying the extraordinary gastronomic riches, choosing this region to live intensely in the mountains and ski with friends will be an adventure that will leave you absolutely thrilled.